AaronLasseigne/active_interaction/README.md

 ## What do I get?

 ActiveInteraction::Base lets you create interaction models.
-These models ensure that certain options are provided and that those options are in the format you want them in.
-If the options are valid it will call `execute`, store the return value of that method in `result`, and return an instance of your ActiveInteraction::Base subclass.
+These models ensure that certain inputs are provided and that those inputs are in the format you want them in.
+If the inputs are valid it will call `execute`, store the return value of that method in `result`, and return an instance of your ActiveInteraction::Base subclass.
 Let's look at a simple example: